 Chili verde is delicious and versatile.
-I like to eat it like the picture above, served over a plate a rice, like my Mexican Brown Rice, with a little cheese melted over the top.
+I like to eat it like the picture above, served over a plate of my Mexican Brown Rice, with a little cheese melted over the top.
 Yum!
 But it is also great in a taco, burrito, quesadilla or enchilada and probably any other way you could think of using it.
 My recipe is entirely from scratch so you know exactly what you are eating.
 It is also made with simple, healthy ingredients.
-The sauce is a mixture of tomatillos, onion, peppers, lime juice, and spices, so there really isn’t much prep work involved, especially since I used canned tomatillos.
+The sauce is a mixture of tomatillos, onion, peppers, lime juice, and spices, so there really isn’t much prep work involved.
+This is especially true because I used canned tomatillos.
 (Fresh tomatillos are hard to find up here in Seattle.)

 |If you have a rice cooker and a Crock-Pot you can

 start this meal anytime and come back to it when you’re ready!